ShaheimOH/24/index.md

 ## Part 2: Meritocracy

-A meritocracy is a political system in which economic goods, political power and success are entirely attributed to an individual’s talent, effort and achievement rather than their wealth, social class, gender, race.
+A meritocracy is a political system in which economic goods, political power and success are entirely attributed to an individual’s talent, effort and achievement rather than their wealth, social class, gender and race.

+### Or, if you work hard and are talented, you will be successful.

 ### Markdown